Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Results and Discussion

 In manual annotation of sleep stages, EOG signals plays a major role in identifying Wake, N1 and REM sleep stages.
 This shows the importance of developing an algorithm to utilize the features of EOG signals along with EEG for sleep staging.
 We show the importance of efficiently utilizing EOG and learning the cross-relationship between EEG and EOG modalities by conducting a separate study.
 In this study, the epoch cross-modal transformer with the model variants shown in Fig.~\ref{fig:EpochCMTAblation} and their corresponding sequence model variants are used.
 The results of the study are given in Table \ref{table: ablation_study_2}.
 The proposed model architecture significantly contributes to the performance, as it can be inferred from the performance increase of $1.8\%$ achieved in accuracy by a only EEG variant of sequence cross-modal transformer compared to the SleepTransformer\cite{Trans1}.
 Also, our single channel EEG model outperforms majority of the existing EEG-only models and it is on-par with the XSleepnets\cite{xsleepnet}.

 As anticipated, the model using both EEG and EOG signals had better performance than only EEG, which clearly states that our method is learning from both EEG and EOG signals efficiently.
 Significant improvement in the prediction of N1 and REM sleep stages can be observed when EOG is added into our method.
 In order to identify the effective representation learning frameworks two strategies were analysed: (a) learning joint features from concatenated EEG and EOG channels using a single multi-scale 1D-CNN block (EEG + EOG (Jt)) and (b) learn separate features for EEG and EOG using separate multi-scale 1D-CNN blocks (EEG + EOG).
 As per the results in Table \ref{table: ablation_study_2}, having two separated multi-scale 1D-CNN blocks achieves better performance.
-Additionally, better performance was achieved when the cross-modal relationships were incorporated into our method for sleep stage classification.
+Performance was further improved when the cross-modal attention was incorporated into our method.
 Inclusion of cross-modal attention significantly improved the prediction of Wake, N2, N3 and REM stages.